Hands All Over (album)

-Hands All Over is the third studio album by American pop rock band Maroon 5 which features guest appearances from American country band Lady Antebellum and singer Christina Aguilera.
-Produced by veteran producer Robert John "Mutt" Lange, the album was released by A&M Octone Records on September 15, 2010, and debuted at number two on the US Billboard 200.
+Hands All Over is the third studio album by American pop rock band Maroon 5, which features guest appearances from American country band Lady Antebellum and singer Christina Aguilera.
+Produced by veteran producer Robert John "Mutt" Lange, the album was released by A&M Octone Records on September 15, 2010, and debuted at No. 2 on the US Billboard 200.
 The standard edition of the album includes three singles: "Misery", "Give a Little More" and "Never Gonna Leave This Bed".

 On July 12, 2011, the band re-released the album to include their summer hit and the fourth single "Moves like Jagger".

 Background

 The band began writing the songs from the third album, after winding down from a world tour in support of their second album It Won't Be Soon Before Long.
 Several months later, the band received a phone call from Robert John "Mutt" Lange, who had heard the band were beginning to write a new album, and expressed an interest in producing it.
 In a press release on their official website, the album is described as "a killer hybrid of rock, pop, funk and R&B."

 In an interview with Rolling Stone, the band revealed they spent two months writing and recording their third album with producer Robert John "Mutt" Lange in his recording studio in Lake Geneva, Switzerland.
 Lead singer Adam Levine, spoke about the experience of working with Lange: "He worked me harder than anyone ever has," [...]
 "I would come in with a finished song, and he'd say, 'That's a good start.
 Now strip it down to the drums and start over.'
 The coolest thing about him is that not only has he been a huge, legendary producer, but he also is a legit, serious writer."

 Rolling Stone has said that the resulting disc is the band's brightest-sounding and poppiest yet and that it delivers Lange's mix of catchy hooks and punchy rhythms.
 Levine has also said about the album: "Our first record was a reflection of my love for Stevie Wonder.
 With the second I kept going back and forth between Prince and The Police.
 But there was no one on my mind for this album.
 It's just great pop."
 In a separate interview, however, Levine said that the album was influenced by Tupac Shakur and Marvin Gaye.
 The album artwork was revealed on July 1, 2010.
 The cover photo for the album was taken by 19-year-old photographer Rosie Hardy, who also serves as the model in the photo.
 Hardy took the photo herself in just under an hour, in her own bedroom from the town of Buxton, United Kingdom.

 A web series titled Palm Trees & Power Lines, was released in three parts: Part 1 on August 23, Part 2 on October 11, and Part 3 on December 3, 2010, respectively.
 The series follows the band's journey on their 2010 promotional tour and performing with songs from the album.